 \section{Introduction}

 Exact results in quantum field theories are rare and for some time the gauge/gravity duality \cite{Maldacena:1997re,Gubser:1998bc,WittenAdS} has been a main tool for obtaining such results in a growing variety of situations.
-More recently, it has been appreciated that exact non-perturbative computations can be performed in certain supersymmetric field theories defined on curved Euclidean manifolds, using the technique of localization \cite{Pestun:2007rz}.
+More recently, it has been appreciated that exact non-perturbative computations can be performed in certain supersymmetric field theories defined on curved Riemannian manifolds, using the technique of localization \cite{Pestun:2007rz}.
 On the one hand, this has motivated the systematic study of rigid supersymmetry in curved space \cite{Festuccia:2011ws}, and on the other hand it has prompted the exploration of the gauge/gravity duality in situations when the boundary supersymmetric field theories are defined on non-trivial curved manifolds.
-This programme has been initiated in \cite{Martelli:2011fu}, where a simple (Euclidean) supersymmetric solution of four-dimensional minimal gauged supergravity was proposed as the dual to three-dimensional supersymmetric Chern-Simons theories defined on a squashed three-sphere (ellipsoid), for which the exact partition function had been computed previously in \cite{Hama:2011ea}.
+This programme has been initiated in \cite{Martelli:2011fu}, where a simple (Euclidean) supersymmetric solution of four-dimensional minimal gauged supergravity was proposed as the dual to three-dimensional supersymmetric Chern-Simons quiver theories defined on a squashed three-sphere (ellipsoid), for which the exact partition function had been computed previously in \cite{Hama:2011ea}.
 Generalizations have been discussed by some of the authors in \cite{Martelli:2011fw,Martelli:2012sz,Martelli:2013aqa}.
 Further examples of four-dimensional gravity solutions with curved boundary, where in the dual field theory the path integral can be computed exactly using localization, have been discussed in \cite{Huang:2014gca,Nishioka:2014mwa}.
 In this case, the exactly calculable quantity on both sides of the duality is the so-called supersymmetric R\'enyi entropy \cite{Nishioka:2013haa}, which is a simple modification of the partition function on the ellipsoid \cite{Hama:2011ea} (see also \cite{Martelli:2011fu}).
-In five bulk dimensions a supersymmetric solution, where holographic computations have been compared with exact four-dimensional results in ${\cal N}=1$ SCFTs, has been recently constructed in \cite{Cassani:2014zwa}.
-This constitutes an exhaustive list of references.\footnote{Gravity solutions dual to exact localization results have also been discussed in \cite{Freedman:2013oja} (for three-dimensional ${\cal N}=2$ theories on $S^3$) and in \cite{Russo:2012ay,Buchel:2013id,Bobev:2013cja} (for four-dimensional ${\cal N}=2^*$ theories on $S^4$).
-These, however, have conformally flat boundaries.}
+In five bulk dimensions a supersymmetric solution, where holographic computations have been compared with exact four-dimensional results in ${\cal N}=1$ SCFTs, has been recently constructed in \cite{Cassani:2014zwa}, while in \cite{Alday:2014rxa} the gravity dual to supersymmetric gauge theories on a squashed five-sphere has been constructed in Romans $F(4)$ gauged supergravity in six dimensions, and the holographic free energy and BPS Wilson loops successfully matched to localization computations in five dimensions.
+Gravity solutions dual to exact localization results have also been discussed in \cite{Freedman:2013ryh} (for three-dimensional ${\cal N}=2$ theories on $S^3$) and in \cite{Russo:2012ay,Buchel:2013id,Bobev:2013cja} (for four-dimensional ${\cal N}=2^*$ theories on $S^4$).
+These, however, have conformally flat boundaries.